scieloorg/PC-Programs/docs/source/markup.rst

 .. image:: img/automata2.png

 To identify automatically a set of bibliographic references (available only for Vancouver standard).

-Select one or more bibliographic references, then click on the Automata 2 button.
+1. Select one or more bibliographic references

+2. Click on the Automata 2 button.

 .. image:: img/markup_automata2_select.jpg